-Industrial agriculture – particularly when it comes to commodity production for global markets- is the biggest driver of deforestation in tropical countries today.
-Unsustainable oil palm plantations and uncurbed illegal logging have depleted the tropical forests of Borneo and Sumatra in Indonesia, while the Amazon burns from the irresponsible actions of the cattle and soy industries.
+Industrial agriculture – particularly when it comes to commodity production for global markets- is the biggest driver of deforestation in tropical countries.
+Unsustainable oil palm plantations and uncurbed illegal logging have depleted the tropical forests of Borneo and Sumatra in Indonesia, while the Amazon continues to suffer from the irresponsible actions of the cattle and soy industries.
 Not only does this result in climate change impacts, biodiversity loss, soil nutrition depletion, erosion and other adverse environmental effects, but it also results in egregious social illegality issues such as labor violations, health and safety risks, corruption and the abuse of resource and tenure rights.

-Resilient Landscapes helps businesses, communities and governments balance economic objectives with environmental and social goals.
+Resilient Landscapes helps companies, communities, governments and donors balance economic objectives with environmental and social goals.
 We build inclusive value chains based on sustainable production and sound business practices that help farmers and agribusinesses in developing countries prosper and thrive.
 More responsible supply chains, nature-positive production systems and better risk management will benefit both our planet and people.
 In fact, when managed sustainably, the traditional culprits of large-scale deforestation – soy, beef, and palm oil – can all be transformed into economic engines for rural development and poverty alleviation.

-Resilient Landscapes serves as the nexus where different stakeholders along commodity supply chains—smallholder farmers, commercial producers, SMEs, processors, distributors and retailers—come together in mutually-beneficial partnerships.
-Leveraging our unparalleled knowledge, expertise and competencies in biophysical and social sciences, we provide holistic evidence-based solutions to enhance transparency and traceability in agricultural commodity supply chains in order to balance the needs of our world’s growing global population with our collective social and environmental responsibilities.
+Resilient Landscapes serves as the nexus where different stakeholders along the commodity supply chain—smallholder farmers, commercial producers, SMEs, processors and distributors—come together for a mutually beneficial partnership.
+Using our unparalleled expertise and knowledge of biophysical and social sciences, we provide evidence-based solutions to enhance transparency and traceability in agricultural commodity supply chains in order to balance the needs of a growing global population with social and environmental responsibilities.